Fission360/Turbo-Mini-AS/README.md

  The 7040 brushelss blower fan provides a good amount of airflow to cool down parts, and is actually quieter than the stock 3010 blowers when ouputting the same volume of air.
 Also, for cooling-needy plastics like PLA and even PETG, the fan opens the door for higher printing speeds using these plastics.

 # What hotends/extruders does this support?
 Since this was based off the Mini AfterSherpa, this was built with the Sherpa Mini in mind.
+While the mounting is compatible with the Sailfin and Sharkfin, the duct may not be.
 There is a taller tube adapter for the Sherpa Micro if that's what you want, but you'll also need KurioHonoo's Sherpa Micro Adapter (https://github.com/KurioHonoo/Mini-AfterSherpa/blob/main/STL/Mini_AfterSherpa/MiniAS_Sherpa_Micro_Adapter.stl).
 I haven't tested that setup myself, so I can't guarantee that everything will fit as well as with the Sherpa Mini.

 Currently only Dragon/Dragonfly and Revo Voron hotends are supported.
 I don't have any plans to do an Orbiter V1.5/V2 version, and my design is extremely hard to modify to work with the Revo Micro.